cinchapi/concourse/README.md

 [Concourse](http://cinchapi.org/concourse) is a schemaless and distributed version control database with optimistic availability, serializable transactions and full-text search.
 Concourse provides a more intuitive approach to data management that is easy to deploy, access and scale with minimal tuning while also maintaining the referential integrity and ACID characteristics of traditional database systems.

+**This README is written for developers looking to contribute to the codebase.
+Detailed user documentation is available at [http://cinchapi.org/concourse](http://cinchapi.org/concourse)**

+## General Information

-## Versioning
+### Versioning

-This is version 0.3.0 of Concourse.
+This is version 0.2.0 of Concourse.

 Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>`